 No drilling or chiseling, just one simple cut

 Provides a strong fix for a low cost

 Can be cut to a shorter length for use on curved surfaces

-The Carbon Fiber Grid Stitch is available for individual purchase, or as complete 15 or 30 staple kits.
+The Carbon Fiber Grid Stitch is available in complete 10 or 30 stitch kits.

 We introduced the Light Cover for use with our LeakTrac – Vinyl Liner Leak Detector more than 20 years ago.
 The purpose of the cover is to insulate the light from being a distracting electrical connection from inside the pool to ground.
 As many of you know, skilled artisans in the leak detection business have also used the domes from these covers (and other types of covers, bowls and plugs) with dye to detect the presence of a leak in an isolated area, and they have been doing so for many years.

 Red Rhino Leak Detection of West Palm Beach FL, recently acquired patents for a method and device for locating leaks in swimming pool lights using a transparent dome, dye, and a suction cup to hold the dome over the light, (#9464959, #9128002).
 They filed a lawsuit against us, alleging that the manufacture, sale and use of our Light Cover dome for dye testing infringes on one of their patents.
 We feel strongly that Red Rhino’s patents are invalid because the claimed technology has been known and used in the industry since well before Red Rhino filed its patent applications, and we also feel strongly that our LCDT product does not infringe for multiple reasons.
 We shared these beliefs with Red Rhino even before they sued us.